wingding12/Voice-AI-Customer-Service-App/README.md

 npm run dev
 ```

-That's it!
 The app will start with:

 - **Frontend**: http://localhost:5173
 - **Backend**: http://localhost:3001